StrutFit/AndroidSDK/README.md

 	**OrganizationID:** 5
 	**ProductIdentifer:** "TestProduct"

-	For a quick test instead of going to the scanning process you may login using the following test account
+	For a quick test instead of going to the scanning process you may login using the following test account Before release please defer to putting the actual product identifier and oranizationId provided by your StrutFit account manager
 	**Email:** test@test.com
 	**Password:** thisisatest
 	**ActivityContext:** is the activity context
 	800, 800, 100, 100 = Dimensions of the button
 	"#f2f2f2" = Background color of the button (this is the reccomended StrutFit colour)

-	please feel free to modify the button further yourself if needed.
+	we encourage you to modify the button UI to suite your application while conforming to the StrutFit brand guidelines.

 	**Initiating the StrutFitBridge should be done on the product display page.
 	Re-create the class when the user navigates to a new product page**